alexandrebarbaruiva/konigame/README.md

 # konigame

-A game about the Konigsberg bridges
+A game about the Konigsberg bridges.
+You have to move through all the brigdes only one time.

 ## How to contribute